joaquinrz/flamingo-tf/README.md

 # Create a kind Cluster
 kind create cluster --name flamingo-demo

-# Install Flux Controllers (note: the ideal way to install flux using true GitOps will be using 'flux bootstrap', but in this case we are using 'flux install' to simplify the process)
+# Install Flux Controllers (note: the recommended approach to install flux using GitOps is using 'flux bootstrap', but in this case we are using 'flux install' to simplify the process)
 flux install

-# Install Flamingo
+# Install Flamingo (additionally, you can also add --export flag to generate the yaml files and push that to git)
 flamingo install

 # Verify our pods are running correctly